amantina05/Node-Shopping-Cart/README.md

 ## Setup

 Before getting started with this repository run `npm install` when in the root of the project.
+Also make sure that you are using Node version 7.5.0 or greator ( `node --version` ).

 ## Step 1